 Ehsan’s Research Agenda

-No matter the research topic or the approach, my ultimate goal is to benefit people “by making the world a better place”
+No matter the research topic or the approach, my ultimate goal is to add values to people’s everyday life.

-To acquire a comprehensive understanding of user perception, performance, and behavioral responses, and also to reveal poorly-understood dimensions that exist in user-centered design, I employ a multi-faceted experimental research design approach.
-This is accomplished by taking advantage of traditional methods of UX research, usability engineering, and performance metrics, A/B testing, and etc. as well as state-of-the-art technologies such as eye-tracking, biofeedback tools, and motion capture technology for behavioral analysis.
+To acquire a comprehensive understanding of user perception, performance, and behavioral responses, and also to reveal the poorly-understood dimensions that exist in the user-centered design, I employ a multi-faceted experimental research design approach.
+This goal is accomplished by taking advantage of traditional methods of user experience research, as well as state-of-the-art technologies such as eye-tracking and biofeedback tools for behavioral analysis.

-As a well-trained and multi-faceted designer, I am able to undertake many design projects.
+As a multi-faceted designer, I can undertake different design projects.
 From the earliest stages of problem identification, product planning, needs analysis, concept development/ selection and prototyping to the design of experiments, data gathering, and analysis as well as interpretation and providing practical recommendations for system improvement.